CaptainFallaway/CaptainFallaway/README.md

 ## 👩‍💻  About Me

-Real name is Alexander, am 18 and from Sweden.
+> Real name is Alexander | 18 | Sweden

-I'm a passionate developer who loves Golang and elegant & efficient code.
+> Passionate Developer | Golang Enthusiast

-I taught myself how to program in Python when I was 12 years old since I wanted to find something productive to do and programming hit the spot since I've always been curious, inquisitive, and omnivorous.
+> I'm a self-taught programmer with a knack for crafting elegant and efficient Golang solutions.
+My journey began at 12, fueled by a relentless curiosity and a desire to make something meaningful.

-I'm currently and student and unemployed though I do currently have a freelancing project going on
+> Currently navigating the student life, I'm actively seeking opportunities to hone my skills and contribute to exciting projects.
+In the meantime, I'm flexing my freelance muscles and diving deep into the world of Golang.

 ## 🧠 Skills & Interests